YoselynR/bren-meds213-data-cleaning/README.md

-# Cleaning the shorebird survey data - Snow, Cover, and Land Data
+# Cleaning the shorebird survey data - Snow, Water, and Land Cover Data
 *This is an assignment for UCSB's MEDS program EDS 213 class.*

 ## About

 This repository contains notebooks for cleaning snow survey data and exploring snow species data.
-The `data-cleaning-practice.qmd` begins the cleaning

-## The data set

-ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK [https://doi.org/10.18739/A2222R68W](https://doi.org/10.18739/A2222R68W)

-Data set hosted by the [NSF Arctic Data Center](https://arcticdata.io) data repository
+The `data-cleaning-practice.qmd` begins the cleaning process in a practice format, and explores the species data.
+The `eds213_data_cleaning_assign_YosRamirez.qmd` cleans the snow, water, and land cover data and saves a `.csv` for future use.

+## DATA SET

 Field data on shorebird ecology and environmental conditions were collected from 1993-2014 at 16 field sites in Alaska, Canada, and Russia.